tucs7/WS-MOQA/README.md

 # WS-MOQA

-WS-MOQA is a whole spectrum approach that provides a balanced way of dealing with biological sequence property prediction uncertainty when sampling.
+WS-MOQA is a whole spectrum approach that provides a balanced way of dealing with biological sequence property prediction uncertainty when sampling

 # Install